GraphQL Formatter

 Did You Know?

-GraphQL was created by Facebook in 2012 before being open-sourced in 2015.
+GraphQL was developed by Facebook in 2012 to power their mobile applications before being open-sourced in 2015.

 Tip

-Q: Is my GraphQL code kept private?
-A: Absolutely.
-Codemata processes your code locally in your browser.
-Your queries and schemas are never uploaded to our servers.
+Q: Is my GraphQL data sent to a server?
+A: No, all formatting happens locally in your web browser.
+Your queries and sensitive schema information are never uploaded or stored.